zeta9097/functions/README.md

-    2.1  - Visualize data with Multiple Regression plots and VIF (Variance Inflation Factor) 2.2  - Compare model accuracy of multiple models 2.3  - Added function that outputs various metrics for model evaluation
+    2.1  - Visualize data with Multiple Regression plots and VIF (Variance Inflation Factor) 2.2  - Compare model accuracy of multiple models 2.3  - Added function that outputs various metrics for model evaluation 2.4  - Minor code changes to accomodate new features

 ## FUNCTION DESCRIPTIONS